yasminzy/website/docs/nuxt/vue-lazyload.md

 };
 ```

 5. Use Vue Lazyload, e.g. in `pages/vue-lazyload.vue`.
+I purposely made a typo in one of the link so you can see how an error is shown in the demo.

 <<< @/nuxt-demo/pages/vue-lazyload.vue